vj4a/enc-service/README.md

 ### Running the service

-    node app.js
+    node app.js < passwd &

- This will start the encryption service on port 8013
+ This will start the encryption service in the background on port 8013 by reading the master password from `passwd` file.

-## Apis
+## APIs
 ### Encrypt
     curl -X POST -H "Content-Type: application/json" -d '{
       "value":"sunbird"